kinkerl/findmydevice_python/README.md

-# Unofficial FindMyDeviceServer Python Client
+# Unofficial FindMyDevice(FMD) Server Python Client

-This is an unofficial Python package that allows you to interact with the [FindMyDeviceServer](https://gitlab.com/Nulide/findmydeviceserver) API.
-FindMyDeviceServer is a server designed to communicate with the FMD Android app, helping you locate and control your devices.
+This is an unofficial Python package that allows you to interact with the [FindMyDevice Server](https://gitlab.com/Nulide/findmydeviceserver) API.
+FindMyDevice Server is a server designed to communicate with the FMD Android app, helping you locate and control your devices.

-It's main use is currently a reimplementation of the crypto and authentication involved when communicating with the api.
+The main use of this package is currently a reimplementation of the crypto and authentication involved when communicating with the api.

 ## ✨ Features and working commands